 Batching is the process of weighing or volumetrically measuring and introducing into the mixer the ingredients for a batch of concrete.
 One batch of concrete means the quantity of concrete produced at a time.
 Weight-batching is recommended as it provides greater accuracy and simplicity and avoids the problem created by bulking of damp sand.
 However, volume-batching is used for concrete mixed in a continuous mixer and for certain places where weighing facilities are not available.

-While estimating concrete quantities for given specifications, estimator should more concern about the concrete batching as it has big cost impact.
+While estimating concrete quantities for given specifications, the estimator should more concerned about the concrete batching as it has big cost impact.
 Almost all the time BOQ specifications for concrete indicate the batch by volume so as to most practical mixing concrete based on volume.
-The reason for workers to prefer volume batching in general construction is that volume batching which involves measuring the volume of the ingredients (cement, coarse and fine aggregates, etc.) is easier, simpler and faster, whereas weigh batching involves tedious work- transporting the mixtures to weighing machines, weighing; if it exceeds the desired amount, it has to be unloaded etc. And moreover laborers at work sites are not technical and hence they tend to ignore complicated processes.
+The reason for workers to prefer volume batching in general construction is that volume batching which involves measuring the volume of the ingredients (cement, coarse and fine aggregates, etc.) is easier, simpler, and faster, whereas weigh batching involves tedious work- transporting the mixtures to weighing machines, weighing; if it exceeds the desired amount, it has to be unloaded, etc. And moreover, laborers at worksites are not technical and hence they tend to ignore complicated processes.

-But in estimator point of view it is better to consider the concrete batch by weight as it guides to build up accurate and competitive rate for concrete.
-This can be proved through understanding the difference between volume and weight.
+But in estimator point of view, it is better to consider the concrete batch by weight as it guides to build up an accurate and competitive rate for concrete.
+This can be proved by understanding the difference between volume and weight.

-By considering the above example we can clearly see that volume batching is trying to misguide the estimator during build up the concrete rate according to
+By considering the above example we can clearly see that volume batching is trying to misguide the estimator during the build-up the concrete rate according to

 -quality of water